 You don’ think so?
 Oh, of course, you suppose you are right.
 But it goes much deeper than an opinion.
 Without the conviction of being right in all your thoughts and reactions, you would be open to a much more flexible sense of who you are – your ordinary notion of your personal self is based in this sense of rightness.
 Another way of putting it is that most people’s ego is non-negotiable in its construction of itself.
 And therefore, it positions itself in a frame of rightness.

 You might like to think you are not non-negotiable, you can see when you are wrong and admit it.

 Well, for one thing, that doesn’t often happen.
-Instead an escalation of opposition tends to happen.
+Instead an escalation of opposition tends to happen, as any argument shows.
 For another, the person’s sense of self is at stake – poke an individual’s sense of self and all hell breaks loose!
 And for another, any admission of being “wrong” is always retrospective.
 It is “I was wrong – but now….
-I’m right!”
+I’m right!“

 Probably ego-rightness is a survival mechanism.
 If in the present moment we doubted who or what we are, if we were not certain about our rightness, perhaps we would not be confident enough to make our way through life at all.
 But supposing it is illusory?